'A lifetime of learning in three days': Women's experience at Empower Adventure Camp

 Empower Women's Adventure Camp was the vision of Rose Keen, a young instructor at The Salvation Army Blue Mountain Adventure Centre.
 Rose says she would often witness women being ‘first to put themselves last’ and missing out on activities on 'family camps' and other BMAC summits.
 Rose says she saw an opportunity to challenge and develop women in an all-female environment, with no excuses or fear.

 In 2018, Rose partnered with Mission Leader Rosy Keane from Women's Ministries to promote what became Empower Adventure Camp 2019.
 However, the emergence of COVID and lockdowns meant postponement until the following year.

 In 2020, The Salvation Army's Northern Division Women's Ministries came on board, opting to support women from Northern ASARS and Recovery Churches to attend Empower as their Divisional fundraiser.
-As the Auckland COVID lockdown in March 2020 prevented these delegates from attending, a second Empower Women’s Adventure Camp has been scheduled from November 12–15 2021, and a third in April 2022.
-We'd love you to attend!
+As the Auckland COVID lockdown in March 2020 prevented these delegates from attending, a second sold-out Empower Women’s Adventure Camp has been scheduled from November 12–15 2021, and a third in April 2022.

 Stories of empowered women from camp